Club Pueyrredón: History

 In November 1942, Jorge Gutiérrez established "Club Colegial Juan Martín de Pueyrredón", which affiliated to Argentine Rugby Union one year later.
 The youth divisions of the club began to participate in the UAR competitions.
-The "Club de Rugby Pueyrredón" was founded on June 11, 1953 by Gutiérrez along with players Carlos Montero, Angel Guastella and Juan Carlos Saavedra.
+The "Club de Rugby Pueyrredón" was founded on June 11, 1953, by Gutiérrez along with players Carlos Montero, Ángel Guastella, and Juan Carlos Saavedra.
 The name paid tribute to Juan Martín de Pueyrredón, an Argentine brigadier general from the 19th century.
 Pueyrredón's headquarters were located in Bolívar street of Buenos Aires.

 In 1956, Pueyrredón won the Segunda División championship promoting to Primera División.
-In 1961 the club acquired a land in Boulogne, Buenos Aires where the field would be built, after years of playing in lent grounds.
+The club also acquired a facility in Boulogne Sur Mer (San Isidro Partido).
+In 1961 the club inaugurated their rugby field in that city, after years of playing in lent grounds.

 In 2010 Pueyrredón was relegated to the second division, along with Banco Nación.

-Since 2015 the Institution has moved to Tigre, Buenos Aires Province.
-Where they installed the first field hockey pitch, a year later (2016).
-Nowadays, Pueyrredón is playing in rugby for the 1st Division, Zone A at least till 2019.
+Since 2015 the Institution has moved to Benavídez, where one year later they built the first field hockey pitch.

+Notable players

+Some Pueyrredón's players were part of the successful 1965 tour of Rhodesia and South Africa that meant the birth of the Argentina's nickname (Pumas), which has identified the national team since then.

+Players included Ángel Guastella (as coach), Eduardo Scharenberg, and Guillermo Illia.